AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 </br>

 ## **Software Architecture**
-### Q-Different between Architecture and design pattern?
+### Q-Difference between Architecture and design pattern?
 Architecture and design patterns are related concepts in software development, but they refer to different things.

 Architecture refers to the overall structure of a software system, including its components, their interactions, and how they are organized to achieve specific goals.
 Architecture defines the high-level decisions that determine how the system will be built and how it will operate.
 Examples of software architectures include client-server, microservices, and event-driven architectures.